kyab/MySpleeter/README.md

 ## Development Documentation
 In this section, I wrote down the way to embed whole spleeter into mac application.
-(I've basically refered [stackoverflow post](https://stackoverflow.com/questions/26660287/how-to-embed-python-in-an-objective-c-os-x-application-for-plugins) as a start point.
+(I've basically refered [stackoverflow post](https://stackoverflow.com/questions/26660287/how-to-embed-python-in-an-objective-c-os-x-application-for-plugins) as a starting point.
 It describes way to embed python into application.)

 ### Install openssl with homebrew
 ```